The First Trimester – Morning Sickness

 Supporting your gut with probiotics and pre-biotic foods keeps the gut microbiome healthy ready to be passed onto the baby at birth or during breast-feeding.

 Our gut bacteria begin to communicate with the baby’s immune system even in utero – prepping it for life outside the womb.

-The points help relieve stress, improve energy, deepen sleep and help bring in hormones like oxytocin which help soften the cervix in preparation for giving birth.
+The points help relieve stress and anxiety, improve energy, deepen sleep and help bring in hormones like oxytocin which help soften the cervix in preparation for giving birth.